sgaliamov/illuminator/readme.md

 1. We can use output parameters to not break the fluent flow.
 1. A flow of instructions can be reused many times as it is a first class function now.

+## Who it is implemented

+Writing all those functional extensions and wrappers manually is really boring and takes a lot of time.

+To make things fun and make fewer mistakes I created a complementary [tool](./src/Illuminator.Cli) to generate most of the library's code using `F#`, `Scriban` library as a template engine, and reflection as a basic information.

 ## Custom extensions

 We can improve the readability of our code by creating our own extensions.
 Lets look at this one: